Create a Starburst Data Source

 Note: Only Immuta uses the connection you provide and injects all policy controls when users query the system.
 In other words, users always connect through Immuta with policies enforced and have no direct association with this connection.

-Select the Starburst tile in the Storage Technology section.
+Select the Starburst tile in the Data Platform section.

 Complete these fields in the Connection Information box: